jacobkap/asciiSetupReader/README.md

 the path to the file.
 Below is an example of reading in the example dataset - the original data and setup files can be found [here](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/9327?q=&restrictionType%5B0%5D=Public+Use&classification%5B0%5D=NACJD.IX.*&dataFormat%5B0%5D=SPSS).

+Please note that I am only using `system.file()` here so the vignette builds in the package even not on my own computer.
+You will not use this in the function.
+Instead you’d simply input `data = "example_data.zip"` and `setup_file = "example_setup.sps"`.
+The data file does not have to be in a zip folder, it is only in a zip folder here to reduce the size of this package.
+In most cases it will be a .dat or a .txt file.

 ``` r
 data <- system.file("extdata", "example_data.zip",